CodeWithJV/holochain-challenge-3/README.md

 #### 3. Create and run a test for checking if Agents can read/retrieve comments on the DHT

+TIP: use `test.only(...` to run just the test you are working on.

 This test is a bit more complex.
 There will be multiple `assert` functions for testing each of these functions:

 - The creation of a comment (To read comments from the DHT, we also need to create them inside the same scenario)
 - Retrieval of a test by its action hash
-- Retreval of comments by there corresponding post
+- Retreval of comments by their corresponding post

 <details>
 <summary>